How to avoid marketing writers who can’t meet deadlines

 Choosing better talent starts with asking better questions

 I rarely have prospective clients ask me about my project management skills.
-Yet, when I ask people what’s most important to them in a copywriter, the ability to meet deadlines is usually the #1 or #2 answer.
+Yet, when I ask people what’s most important to them in a marketing writer, the ability to meet deadlines is usually the #1 or #2 answer.

 If you want to stop wasting your time and money on creative partners who drop the ball and leave you in a bad spot, you need to be smart when you’re interviewing candidates for your creative projects.